hero1682/Deduplication_innovaccer-1/README.md

 # Deduplication_innovaccer
-Result obtained is as follows -
+(Please open this readme to view the results properly in columnar fashion) Result obtained is as follows -
 1st column represents index of unique record while 2nd column is deduplicated record index corresponding to it